gleicher/gleicher.github.io/content/pages/Advice/talks.md

 ---
 title: Advice on Talks
 draft: false
+date: 2016-01-01T12:00:00-05:00
 ---

 I have written some advice on how to give a talk - that is the basis for a lecture in my grad classes.

 <!--more-->